-- Accounting Type Specifies the service as:

-- 802.1X Accounting for end users.

-- Exec Administrative accounting for local console, Telnet, or SSH connections.

-AAA (Authentication, Authorization and Accounting)

-Method Name - Specifies an accounting method for service requests.
+- Accounting Type Specifies the service as: - 802.1X Accounting for end users. - Command Administrative accounting to apply to commands entered at specific CLI privilege levels. - Exec Administrative accounting for local console, Telnet, or SSH connections. - Privilege Level The CLI privilege levels (0-15).
+This parameter only applies to Command accounting. - Method Name Specifies an accounting method for service requests.
 The "default" methods are used for a requested service if no other methods have been defined.
+(Range: 1-64 characters) - Note that the method name is only used to describe the accounting method configured on the specified RADIUS or TACACS+ servers.
+No information is sent to the servers about the method to use. - Accounting Notice Records user activity from log-in to log-off point. - Server Group Name Specifies the accounting server group.
 (Range: 1-64 characters)

-Note that the method name is only used to describe the accounting method configured on the specified RADIUS or TACACS+ servers.
-No information is sent to the servers about the method to use.

-- ◆ Accounting Notice Records user activity from log-in to log-off point. - ◆ Server Group Name Specifies the accounting server group.
-(Range: 1-64 characters)

-The group names "radius" and "tacacs+" specifies all configured RADIUS and TACACS+ hosts (see "Configuring Local/Remote Logon Authentication" on page 271).
+The group names "radius" and "tacacs+" specifies all configured RADIUS and TACACS+ hosts (see "Configuring Local/Remote Logon Authentication" on page 233).
 Any other group name refers to a server group configured on the Security > AAA > Server (Configure Group) page.